“The network is the computer.”

 Cosmic Labs

-Not a faster network.
+Not just a faster network.
 A smarter one.